VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Structure

-- Sauté & Skewers site structure was created from the UX user stories - therefore developed with pages that where required to enable users to sign up and add data.
+- Sauté & Skewers site structure was created from the UX user stories - therefore developed with pages that were required to enable users to sign up and add data.
 - All pages are designed identically with 3 sections - a navbar, content area and a footer.
 - The Home page has 'Welcome' text that introduces the site.
 An 'About Us' section that gives instruction to join.
 A main image and 3 smaller images.
 - The Highlights page shows a selection of recipe content and images for all users to view.
 This can be updated and/or changed - as and when the owner wants.